Named a Best Book of 2025 by The New Yorker

 “Tackles the problems of work, mediation, self-determination, and reproduction amid the dizzying cultural landscape. " — LA Review of Books

 The narrator of Information Age is a journalist at an online news site reporting on technology, the economy, and politics in the late 2010s.
-The rate of increasingly short news cycles shapes her working life and her personal life as she assumes the role of reporter while talking with engineers, analysts, wonks, artists, writers, musicians, friends, family, and lovers.
 Told in vignettes and dialogue — overheard and divulged — Information Age is spare, funny, and attentive, a playful blurring of public and private life.

 Order a copy here or from Amazon, here.